Chemotherapy is a

 In general, chemotherapy medications work by attacking cells, or by preventing cells from growing and dividing.
 Cancer cells tend to grow and divide rapidly and uncontrollably.
 Many chemotherapy drugs are designed to target this type of rapid cell growth.

 However, the body is made up of many types of cells, including healthy cells that naturally grow at a fast pace.
-Chemotherapy treatments can’t differentiate between cancer cells and healthy cells.
-That’s why chemotherapy harms or kills healthy cells, as well as cancer cells.
+Chemo treatments can’t differentiate between cancer cells and healthy cells.
+That’s why chemotherapy harms or

-Although chemotherapy has the potential to cause side effects, not everyone reacts the same way to treatment.
-Knowing what’s happening in your body may help you to understand the side effects you experience during treatment.
+Although chemotherapy has the potential to cause side effects, not everyone gets them, and they can vary in severity.
+Knowing what’s happening in your body may help you to understand side effects during treatment.

-Since chemotherapy drugs can’t tell the difference between cancer cells and healthy cells, the treatment affects many types of healthy cells, especially rapidly-dividing ones.
-This includes cells that help the body to function normally, such as blood cells.
+Since chemo drugs can’t tell the difference between cancer cells and healthy cells, the treatment can affect many types of healthy cells, especially rapidly dividing ones.

 - cells that make up the mucus membranes of the mouth, throat, and digestive system